 College Council Nomination Forms:

-What is a School Council and what does it do?
+What is a school council and what does it do?

-All government schools in Victoria have a School Council.
-They are legally constituted bodies that are given powers to set the key directions of a school within state wide guidelines.
-In doing this, a School Council is able to directly influence the quality of education that the school provides for its students.
+All government schools in Victoria have a school council.
+They are legally constituted bodies that are given powers to set the key directions of a school within state-wide guidelines.
+In doing this, a school council is able to directly influence the quality of education that the school provides for its students.

-Who is on the Gleneagles School Council?
+Who is on the school council?

-Why is Parent Membership so Important?
+Why is parent membership so important?

-Parents on School Councils provide important viewpoints and have valuable skills that can help shape the direction of the school.
-Those parents who become active on a School Council find their involvement satisfying in itself and may also find that their children feel a greater sense of belonging.
+Parents on school councils provide important viewpoints and have valuable skills that can help shape the direction of the school.
+Those parents who become active on a school council find their involvement satisfying in itself and may also find that their children feel a greater sense of belonging.

 How can you become involved?

 The most obvious way is to vote in the elections, which are held in Term 1 each year.
 However, ballots are only held if more people nominate as candidates than there are positions vacant.
-In view of this, you might seriously consider: –

-– standing for election as a member of the School Council
+• Standing for election as a member of the school council;

-– encouraging another person to stand for election.
+• Encouraging another person to stand for election.

 What do you need to do to stand for election?

-The Principal will issue a Notice of Election and Call for Nominations.
+The principal will issue a Notice of Election and Call for Nominations following the commencement of Term 1 each year.
+All school council elections must be completed by the end of March unless the usual time line has been varied by the Minister.
 If you decide to stand for election, you can arrange for someone to nominate you as a candidate or you can nominate yourself in the Parent category.

-DET employees whose child is enrolled in a school in which they are not employed are eligible to nominate as parents for the School Council at that school.
-Once the nomination form is completed, return it to the Principal within the time stated on the Notice of Election.
+DET employees whose child is enrolled in a school in which they are not engaged in work are eligible to nominate for parent membership of the school council at that school.
+Once the nomination form is completed, return it to the principal within the time stated on the Notice of Election.
 You will receive a Nomination Form Receipt in the mail following the receipt of your completed nomination.

-• Ask at the school for help if you would like to stand for election and are not sure what to do.
+• Ask at the school for help if you would like to stand for election and are not sure what to do

-• Consider standing for election to Council this year.
+• Consider standing for election to council this year

 • Be sure to vote in the elections.